Ashepoo in Colleton County, South Carolina — The American South (South Atlantic)

 2. A History of Edmundsbury, South Carolina.
 Found on quite a few maps of South Carolina as early as 1764 and as late as 1780, a small village named Edmundsbury can be found north and west of the well-known early town of Willton, situated in what is today Colleton County.
 (Submitted on January 3, 2011, by Brian Scott of Anderson, South Carolina.)

-3. Landgrave - Edmund Bellinger, Sr. Edmundsbury on the Ashepoo was laid out on land given Edmund Bellinger, the second Landgrave, (Submitted on January 3, 2011, by Brian Scott of Anderson, South Carolina.)
+3. Landgrave - Edmund Bellinger, Sr. Edmundsbury on the Ashepoo was laid out on land given Edmund Bellinger, the second Landgrave, and named for him.
+(Submitted on January 3, 2011, by Brian Scott of Anderson, South Carolina.)

 4. Cassiques.
-Cassiques (junior) and Landgraves (senior) were intended to be a fresh new system of titles of specifically American lesser nobility, created for hereditary representatives in a proposed upper house of a bicameral Carolina assembly.
-(Submitted on January 3, 2011, by Brian Scott of Anderson, South Carolina.)
+Cassiques (junior) and Landgraves (Submitted on January 3, 2011, by Brian Scott of Anderson, South Carolina.)

 5. Chapel of Ease.
 A chapel of ease (sometimes 'chapel-of-ease') is a church building other than the parish church, built within the bounds of a parish for the attendance of those who cannot reach the parish church conveniently.
 (Submitted on January 3, 2011, by Brian Scott of Anderson, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 26, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 2,068 times since then and 39 times this year.
+It was originally submitted on May 26, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 2,260 times since then and 21 times this year.
 Photos: 1, 2, 3, 4. submitted on May 26, 2008, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.